Table of Contents:

 3- Provide copyright ownership proof

-4- Provide details about the copyright infringed content
+4- Provide details about the copyright infringing content on TikTok

 5- Agree to the terms and submit the form

-The final step is to agree to the terms set out by TikTok which include acknowledging that the information you have shared in the form may be shared with the user you are reporting, or even a third party.
+The final step is to agree to the terms set out by TikTok which include acknowledging that the information you have shared in the form may be shared with the user you are reporting for copyright infringement, or even a third party.

 After receiving the report, TikTok may come back to you for additional information.

 If TikTok accepts your form, the infringed content will eventually get taken down and even the user’s account may even get suspended.
-In case TikTok rejects your notice, you can still re-submit the form with more information.
+In case TikTok rejects your copyright claim, you can still re-submit the form with more information.

 It can take a lot of time and immense effort to constantly track down bad actors on TikTok trying to infringe your brand’s copyrighted content, and report them all separately.
 With the sheer amount of content being shared online, brand protection on social media is only getting more and more challenging by the day.

-Red Points makes this entire process easy for you through by leveraging its anti-piracy software that tracks copyright infringed content on TikTok round the clock, files copyright infringement forms on your behalf, follows up on the submitted forms, and makes sure the infringed content gets removed from the platform as soon as possible.
+Red Points makes this entire process easy for you by leveraging its anti-piracy software that tracks and reports copyright infringing content on TikTok round the clock, files copyright infringement forms on your behalf, follows up on the submitted forms, and makes sure the infringed content gets removed from TikTok as soon as possible.

 Here’s how it works: